 16. To finish the cake: Split the cooled cake layers horizontally.
 Place half of one layer on a serving plate; spread with a scant cup of frosting.

-17. Place the other cake half on top, spread with another scant cup of frosting.
+17. Place the other cake half on top, and spread with another scant cup of frosting.

 18. Repeat with the remaining layers until you’ve used them all.
 Frost the top and sides of the cake with the remaining frosting.